Find the first commercially credible route into a complex market.

 Commercial wedge brief

-Deliver the lead route, backup routes, killed routes, and narrative boundaries for next-step decisions.
+Deliver the lead route, backup routes, routes to avoid, and narrative boundaries for next-step decisions.

 What you get at the end